garfix/nli-go/doc/manual/syntax.md

  * question(Q)                  Based on a verb, this sentence forms a question.
  * subject(P, S)                The semantic subject of a sentence (may differ from the syntactic subject)
  * object(P, O)                 Idem for object.
- * indirectObject(P, I)         Idem for indirect object.
+ * indirect_object(P, I)         Idem for indirect object.
- * prepositionalObject(P, PO)   Like object, but linked via a preposition. "to the teacher"
+ * prepositional_object(P, PO)   Like object, but linked via a preposition. "to the teacher"
  * quantification(O, [], D, []) Creates a non-scoped quantifier.
 O is the quantified variable.
 The first [] will hold the _range_, the second [] will hold the _quantifier_.
  * possession(E1, E2)           Based on "'s", it always denotes a possession relationship.
 Read: E1 is in possession by E2.
  * modality(P, M)               Based on modal auxiliary words like "can", "will" and "must", it denotes the modality of a predication.